The Russian Way of War Pack

 Three ziplock back issues for a great price!

-The Russian Way of War covers close to 80 years of history, from the shaky start to establish the Soviet state to a battle that signaled the Russians were becoming a world power to a battle to determine what the post-Soviet Union Russia would look like.
+The Russian Way of War covers close to 190 years of history, from being among the first to oppose Napoleon, to the shaky start to establish the Soviet state to a battle that signaled the Russians were becoming a world power to a battle to determine what the post-Soviet Union Russia would look like.

-Fortress Berlin features the Red Army poised outside Berlin ready to finish off the Nazis in 1945.
+These Brave Fellows features the Russian Army setting a trap for an unsuspecting French Corps in 1805.
 For Bloody Honor examines the Russian Civil War and its most fateful change of government since the first tsars took charge, and Into a Bear Trap demonstrates how even the Russians, (now in 1995 under yet a another new form of government) found a Stalingrad-like modern day city fight can be bad for any attacker...even a "local."

 What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."